sourcegraph/sourcegraph-public-snapshot/doc/cody/usage-and-pricing.md

 The free plan is designed for individuals to get started with Cody.
 It comes with a set of features to enhance your coding experience.
 It includes **500 autocompletion suggestions** per month, covering both whole and multi-line suggestions.
 You also get **20 chats/commands** per month with access to creating Custom Commands.

 The free plan provides access to local context with keyword search and embeddings on open-source code via Sourcegraph.com.
-You get 200 MB of embeddings with the ability to manage these from the user settings.
+You get **200 MB** of embeddings over your lifetime and can manage these from the user settings in VS Code, with JetBrains IDE support coming soon.
+If you embed 150 MB of code, you can only embed another 50 MB of code.
+If you delete that 150 MB of code embedding, the original 200 MB of code embeddings will be available again.

 The free plan ensures local context utilization and allows you to seamlessly integrate Cody into your preferred client, whether it's VSCode, JetBrains, or Neovim.
 Finally, you'll have default support with Anthropic and StarCoder as the officially supported LLMs.

 ### Billing cylce